sig-net/solana-contract-examples/contract/README.md

 - Compile programs: `anchor build`
 - Type check and lint: `yarn lint`
-- Run the Anchor test suite: `yarn test`
+- Run the Anchor test suite: `anchor test --provider.cluster devnet`
 - The TypeScript integration tests automatically ensure the on-chain `vault_config` account is initialized with the derived MPC root signer.
 If the account already exists with the correct key, the setup skips re-initialization.